William G. Moseley: Scholarship and publications

 Moseley is a development and human-environment geographer with particular expertise in political ecology, tropical agriculture, environment and development policy, livelihood security, and West Africa and Southern Africa.
 He has published over 100 peer-reviewed journal articles and book chapters, as well as numerous newspaper op-eds.
-He writes a regular column for Al Jazeera, and previously was an associate editor of Food Policy and editor of the African Geographical Review.
+He previously wrote a regular column for Al Jazeera, and previously was an associate editor of Food Policy and editor of the African Geographical Review.

 Books

+Trudeau, D., W.G.
+Moseley, W.G. and P. Schadewald (eds).
+2025.
+Gleanings from the Field: Food Security, Resilience and Experiential Learning.
+Ann Arbor, MI: Lever Press (ISBN: 9781643150727).

+Moseley, W.G.
+2024.
+Decolonizing African Agriculture: Food Security, Agroecology and the Need for Radical Transformation.
+London: Agenda Publishing (ISBN 978-1-78821-589-3).